stuerp/foo_midi/README.md

 * Import `foo_midi.fbk2-component` into foobar2000 using the "*File / Preferences / Components / Install...*" menu item.

+## Usage

+### Loops

+The component supports 6 loop modes:

+* Never loop
+  * The song will be played once ignoring any loop information.
+* Never loop.
+Use decay time
+  * The song will be played once ignoring any loop information with a customizable decay period at end for the sound to die down.
+* Loop and fade when detected
+  * The song will be played and any defined loop will be repeated a customizable number of times (defined in Advanced Preferences by "Loop count").
+At the end of the last loop the song will fade out over the period defined by the "Fade time" settings in Advanced Preferences.
+* Loop and fade always
+  * The song will be played and looped a customizable number of times (defined in Advanced Preferences by "Loop count").
+At the end of the last loop the song will fade out over the period defined by the "Fade time" settings in Advanced Preferences.
+* Play indefinitely when detected
+  * The song will be played and the loop will play until stopped.
+* Play indefinitely
+  * The song will be played and loop until stopped.

 ## Developing

 To build the code you need: